Jbleezy/BO1-Reimagined/README.md

 * 100% chance of random powerup when throw near a powerup
 * Guaranteed results order: fling effect (if near Cosmonaut), revive players, give nearest perk, open nearest door, upgrade weapon, stop excavator, random powerup, fling effect (if near any zombie)
 * If thrown outside the map, the player who threw the QED gets teleported to a random location on the map
-* Free perk now only gives the perk to the player who threw the QED
+* Free perk effect now only gives the perk to the player who threw the QED
 * Revive player effect now only revives players near where the QED was thrown
 * Random weapon powerup now gives player max ammo on a weapon if they already have the weapon
+* Starburst weapon effect no longer has any explosive weapons
 * Removed red powerup effect
 * Removed unupgrade weapon effect
 * All other effects and random powerup effect have a chance of spawning when none of the forced effects are activated
-* Starburst weapon effect no longer has any explosive weapons

 ## Wallbuys
 * Can now purchase ammo if reserve ammo is full but clip ammo is not full